neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    ``/boot/``, and ``/boot/efi/`` are checked in turn.
 It is recommended to mount the ESP to ``/efi/``, if possible.

-.. inlcusion-end-marker-do-not-remove esp-path
+.. inclusion-end-marker-do-not-remove esp-path

-.. inlcusion-marker-do-not-remove boot-path
+.. inclusion-marker-do-not-remove boot-path

 ``--boot-path=``
 ----------------